en

 We recommend using OTTOSEAL® S 18 for swimming pool liners (PVC) or, for natural stone applications, OTTOSEAL® S 70 or S 140 which are compatible with natural stone.
 The swimming pool liner must be treated with OTTO Primer 1217 beforehand.

-Sealing of swimming pool with GRP and polyester
+Sealing of swimming pools made of GRP and polyester

-Which sealants are suitable for sealing joints in swimming baths made from GRP and polyester?
+Which sealants are suitable for sealing joints in GRP and polyester swimming pools?

-We recommend using OTTOSEAL® S 18 or, for natural stone applications, OTTOSEAL® S 70 or S 140, which are compatible with natural stone.
-The materials must be treated with OTTO Primer beforehand.
+We recommend using OTTOSEAL® S 18 or, for natural stone applications, the natural stone-compatible products OTTOSEAL® S 70 in glossy colours or OTTOSEAL® S 140.
+The adhesive surfaces must be pre-treated with OTTO Primer.
+For correct pre-treatment, refer to the primer table.

 Sealants / silicone sealants